elidoran/eventa/README.md

 eventa.on('closed', function() { console.log('server closed.') })

 eventa.on('client', function(event) {
-  // client is the event object because we're going to use
+  // client is `event.object` because we're going to use
   // eventa's accept() function to emit this 'client'.
-  // it puts the arg into the event object
+  // it puts the arg into the event as 'object'. var client = event.object
-  // as property 'object'.
-  var client = event.object

   // store the address() result because it's not